Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Experiments

-Figure~\ref{fig_darkroom} demonstrates that our SAD approach significantly outperforms the three state-of-the-art baselines in the \textit{Darkroom} and \textit{Darkroom-Large} under uniform random policy, by achieving much higher return.
-In the \textit{Darkroom}, SAD surpasses the best baseline, DIT, by $149.3\%$ in the offline evaluation and $41.7\%$ in the online evaluation (refer to the third row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online}).
-Likewise, in the \textit{Darkroom-Large}, SAD outperforms the best baseline, DIT, by $266.8\%$ in the offline evaluation and $24.7\%$ in the online evaluation (refer to the fourth row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online}).
+Figure~\ref{fig_darkroom} demonstrates that our SAD approach significantly outperforms three SOTA baselines in the \textit{Darkroom} and \textit{Darkroom-Large} under uniform random policy, by achieving much higher return.
+In the \textit{Darkroom}, SAD surpasses the best baseline, DIT, by $149.3\%$ in the offline evaluation and $41.7\%$ in the online evaluation (refer to the third row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} in Appendix~\ref{appendix_experiment_detail_addition_result}).
+Likewise, in the \textit{Darkroom-Large}, SAD outperforms the best baseline, DIT, by $266.8\%$ in the offline evaluation and $24.7\%$ in the online evaluation (refer to the fourth row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} in Appendix~\ref{appendix_experiment_detail_addition_result}).

 \paragraph{\textit{Miniworld}.}